bldamalla/CytCKinetics.jl/README.md

 # CytCKinetics

 A small Julia project containing utility functions for reading and calculation of kinetics related constants.
 This package was specifically made for research use.

-Data used for testing can be provided upon request.

 The package is a bare minimum of functional types that were thought to make analyses easier to express.
 These will be expected to change in the near future once tests on further data are possible.
 Other functionality may also be added.

 Existing functionality include:
 - Reading specific output format from a Hitachi UV-Vis spectrometer
 - Utility types for handling absorbance data (including views and manipulated types)
 - Simple data manipulations by extending methods from `Base`, to the whole data (like vectorized functions)
 - Predefined model functions and Jacobians for Michaelis-Menten analyses using `LsqFit`
+- Built-in methods for nonlinear fitting

+Extending from these is not very difficult.
+A notebook/docs repository will be provided to show how these extensions and analyses are done.
+They include:
+- Checking reaction order
+- Calculation of confidence intervals and hypothesis testing
+- Extraction of some reaction steady-state properties

 ## Package usage